hiteshtawar/ops-guide-ui-angular/README.md

    - `cancel case CASE-2024-TEST-001`
    - `cancel order ORDER-2024-001`
    - `change order status to completed`

+4. If the system cannot understand your request, a task selector will appear allowing you to manually choose the appropriate task.

+## Recent Updates (November 2025)

+This Angular version has been updated to match the latest React implementation with the following enhancements:

+### Step Groups Organization
+Steps are now organized into logical groups:
+- **Pre-checks**: Validation steps before main execution
+- **Procedure**: Main execution steps
+- **Post-checks**: Verification steps after execution
+- **Rollback**: Recovery steps if something goes wrong

+### Task Selector
+When the system cannot classify your request automatically, you'll see a task selector that lets you manually choose the appropriate task from available options.

+### Enhanced Step Display
+Steps now show their HTTP method and API path inline, giving you better visibility into what each step does.

 ## Key Differences from React Version